jtebert/jekyll-polymer/README.md

 `gulp serve --port 6666`: Start serving on port `6666`

 `gulp serve:dist`: Build as below, and serve the result from the `dist/` directory.
-(Useful for testing changes to the gulpfile.)
+(Useful for testing changes to the gulpfile.
+Currently does not work with a Jekyll baseurl configured.)

 ### Build and vulcanize